jling0906/SecureCodingInJava/_posts/2020-06-01-validation.md

 date:   2020-06-01 10:45:50 -0700
 categories: jekyll update
 ---
-After we complete **nomalization**, **canonicalization** and **sanitization**, it is the right time to do validation on the data.
+After we complete **normalization**, **canonicalization** and **sanitization**, it is the right time to do validation on the data.

 #### **What is validation?**
 The process of checking data to ensure it is landing in the intended domain of the receiver.
 The domain depends the requirement of receiver, such as
-- Check if the data fall in particular numberic range
+- Check if the data fall in particular numeric range
-- Unix `sudo` commands requires authentication, unless authentication was applied 30 seoconds ago.
+- Unix `sudo` commands requires authentication, unless authentication was applied 30 seconds ago.
 - System invariant checking: only files that are open can be read

 #### **Where should validation occur?**